5 min read

 What Correcting Common I-9 Errors Means for Your Organization

-When it comes to Form I-9 compliance, “good enough” isn’t good enough.
-If not addressed, even minor mistakes can balloon into major liabilities.
-But the good news is, with a little diligence, good faith effort and the right partner, you can stay ahead of the curve.
+When it comes to Form I-9 compliance, even minor mistakes can balloon into major liabilities.
+With recent ICE updates to what qualifies as a substantive error, you need to be extra tuned in when it comes to I-9 compliance.
+The good news is, with a little diligence, good faith effort, and the right partner, you can stay ahead of the curve.

 Contact OutSolve to schedule a consultation today or learn more about our Form I-9 Employment Verification Solution today.